 Clubfoot describes a range of congenital foot abnormalities present at birth in which the baby’s foot is twisted out of shape or position.
 Clubfoot is one of the most common birth defects in the world and can be treated.
 MiracleFeet supports local health practitioners in low to middle income countries who are trained in the Ponseti Method to treat clubfoot.

-Currently, MiracleFeet India funds 22 State Programs through 86 clinics.
-The treatment costs, on average, only INR 14,000 per child and is free or extremely low-cost for the families who receive it.
+With current presence in Uttar Pradesh, Maharashtra and Madhya Pradesh through 30 clinics, MiracleFeet India intends to expand in all states of India.
+Since it’s incorporation, 13,000 children have been treated.
+The treatment costs’, on average, INR 17,500 per child and is free or extremely low-cost for the families who receive it.